xibodevelopment/backupwordpress/readme.txt

 * This is a critical update.
 Fixes a bug in the core backup library.
 Please update immediately.

 == Changelog ==

+### 3.4.3

+* Fix a bug where backups were not downloadable when WordPress installed in a subdirectory

 ### 3.4.2